connormcmonigle/particle-filter/README.md

 # Tests

-The provided test suite can be compile and run with the following commands:
+The provided test suite can be compiled and run with the following commands:

 ```bash
 git submodule update --init --recursive # only required if you're running unit tests.